wintvelt/mb-bankmutations/README.md

             "create_date": "[date]",
             "latest_send_date": "20190802", // will be null if never sent
-            "send_result_ok": true, // if Moneybird response was OK }
+            "send_result_ok": true, // if Moneybird response was OK "id": "123456" // moneybird id of the financial statement (to link to) }
     ]
     ```